NethServer/ns8-docs/system_requirements.rst

 Static IP address
 =================

-The server must be assigned a static IP address.
+Assign a static IP address to the server.
 DHCP and any other dynamic IP discovery protocols are not allowed.

 .. _dns-reqs: